FanaticPythoner/AutoAi/README.md

 model.loadBestModel()
 ```

-When we run the previous code, we should get a warning similar to this one:
+When we run the previous code, we should get this line telling us that the auto trainer is activated:

 ![alt text](https://i.imgur.com/kFHeOrB.png)